 Will I Qualify for a mortgage?

 Our business is arranging mortgages.
-We hope we can look after you.

 The key principles of mortgage approval are as follows: